 To be eligible for the Startup Visa as a founder, you'll need:

-Innovative and scalable business.
+A Technology based, innovative and scalable business.
 Your business model is expected to pack global growth potential.
 Think Airbnb and Uber, not restaurants or one-man consultancies.
-The Startup Visa is aimed at tech-driven startups that solve big problems, disrupt massive industries, and will serve millions of people.
+The Startup Visa is aimed at tech-driven startups that solve big problems, disrupt industries and serve millions of people.

 Approval from the Startup Committee stating that you meet the definition of a startup and can pursue the Startup Visa.
 Your application will be reviewed by people who work with startups on a daily basis.
 They have eagle eyes, so traditional companies won't make the cut.